Dr. Norman Levan

-Dr. Norman Levan is professor emeritus and former chief of dermatology at the University of Southern California School of Medicine, where he earned his medical degree in 1939.
+Dr. Norman Levan was professor emeritus and former chief of dermatology at the University of Southern California School of Medicine, where he earned his medical degree in 1939.
 Dr. Levan was a literature major as an undergraduate at USC, and holds a Master of Liberal Arts from St. John's Univeristy.
 After serving in the Army Medical Corps during World War II where he experienced the full fury of the battle of Okinawa, Levan began a long and distinguished career in medicine.
 He started a practice in dermatology and joined the faculty at the USC School of Medicine, becoming chair of the Department of Dermatology from 1961 to 1981.
 He established the Hansen's Disease Clinic for leprosy at the Los Angeles County/USC Medical Center in 1962.
 Dr. Levan endowed the USC Levan Institute for Humanities and Ethics in 2007 and the Norman E. Levan Chair in Medical Ethics at Keck in 2010.
-At the age of 95, Dr. Levan still practices one day per week.
+In 2014, Dr. Levan passed away at the age of 98.

 Excerpted from an article by Annette Moore for USC News 2/07/07